drobim-data-engineering/Capstone-Project-Data-Engineering-Nanodegree/README.md

 ## Author
 Deivid Robim [Linkedin](https://www.linkedin.com/in/deivid-robim-200b3330/)

-### Capstone Project: How COVID-19 impected U.S Automobile Accidents?
+### Capstone Project: How COVID-19 impacted U.S Automotive Accidents?

-A automobile telematics startup, Global Telematics, has grown their traffic data and want to move their processes and data onto the cloud.
+A Automotive Telematics startup, Global Telematics, has grown their traffic data and want to move their processes and data onto the cloud.
-Their data resides in S3, in a directory of CSV files representing daily automobile accidents in U.S, as well as a directory with daily U.S COVID-19 data at county level.
+Their data resides in S3, in a directory of CSV files representing daily automotive accidents in U.S, as well as a directory with daily U.S COVID-19 data at county level.

 As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their Analytics team to continue finding insights.
-This time, the Analytics Team wants to ingest COVID-19 data to understand how the lockdown in U.S impected the automobile accidents.
+This time, the Analytics Team wants to ingest COVID-19 data to understand how the lockdown in U.S impacted automotive accidents.

 ### Project Structure
 ```
-Data-Pipelines-with-Airflow
+Capstone-Project-Data-Engineering-Nanodegree
 │   README.md                    # Project description
 │   requirements.txt             # Python dependencies
 │   docker-compose.yml           # Docker Containers Configuration
 └───airflow                      # Airflow home
 |   |
 │   └───dags                          # Airflow DAGs location
-│   |   │ create_raw_datalake_dag.py  # DAG definition
+│   |   │ create_datalake_dag.py  # DAG definition
 │   |   │ us_accidents_etl_dag.py  # DAG definition
 |   |   |
 |   └───plugins